araffin/srl-zoo/README.md

-# State Representation Learning Zoo with PyTorch
+# State Representation Learning Zoo with PyTorch (part of S-RL Toolbox)

 A collection of State Representation Learning (SRL) methods for Reinforcement Learning, written using PyTorch.